 Covered section and courtyard of the same width

 Covered section with 3 naves perpendicular to the rear wall

 5 lines of support cross vaults parallel to the rear wall

 This han was probably built as a part of the Beyşehir Road chain of hans at the same time as the others.
 Due to its small size, location and plan type, an early 13th date is probable.
-Originally it was most certainly of the open courtyard with covered hall plan, but the front courtyard has now been destroyed.
+Originally it was most certainly of the open courtyard with covered section plan, but the front courtyard has now been destroyed.
 A part of the covered vault remains on the northern side, as well as column supports on the northern and eastern sides.
 Nearby is a historic Seljuk cistern, the Divler Sarnici.

 This han faces southeast towards Konya, and lies perpendicular to the road.